Post-installation tasks

 Renewing certificates

-After installing Event Endpoint Management, you can manage your certificates with the Cert Manager operator.
+After Event Endpoint Management is installed, you can manage your certificates with the Cert Manager operator.

-Important: When renewing certificates, it is important to also update the spec.tls.caSecretName configuration (or ca.pem if deployed as a stand-alone gateway) of any Event Gateway in step with updates made to the Event Manager instance they are registered with.
-Communication between the Event Gateway and Manager will fail until the certificate configuration is updated.
+Important: When you renew certificates, it is important to also update the Event Gateway certificates in step with updates that are made to the Event Manager instance that they are registered with.
+Communication between the Event Gateway and Manager fails if the certificates are mismatched.

 Using the OpenShift Container Platform web console

-If running on the OpenShift Container Platform, you can renew a certificate by deleting the existing secret in the OpenShift web console as follows:
+If you are running on the OpenShift Container Platform, you can renew a certificate by deleting the existing secret in the OpenShift web console as follows:

 1. Log in to the OpenShift Container Platform web console using your login credentials.